Victor and Lilian Hochhauser

 Victor and Lilian Hochhauser have both been closely associated with Russian artists for over fifty years and their influence on the cultural life of Britain has been considerable.

-Not only have they regularly brought the Bolshoi and Mariinsky (formerly Kirov) opera and ballet companies to London since the early 60s, they have also promoted a galaxy of musicians including the Borodin Quartet, Emil Gilels, David and Igor Oistrakh, Sviatoslav Richter, Mstislav Rostropovich and Galina Vishnevskaya and all the leading Russian orchestras, as well as composers such as Dmitri Kabalevsky, Aram Khachaturian, Dmitri Shostakovich and Moise Weinberg.
+Not only have they regularly brought the Bolshoi and Mariinsky (formerly Kirov) opera and ballet companies to London since the early 60s, they have also promoted a galaxy of musicians including the Borodin Quartet, Emil Gilels, David and Igor Oistrakh, Sviatoslav Richter, Mstislav Rostropovich and Galina Vishnevskaya and all the leading Russian orchestras, as well as composers such as Dmitri Shostakovich, Aram Khachaturian, Dmitri Kabalevsky and Moise Weinberg.

 Other legendary Russian artists that the Hochhausers have been responsible for introducing to the West are